jayfry1077/ssm_mass_uploader/README.md

 # ssm_mass_uploader

-Upload to SSM from single file
+Upload multiple screts to AWS SSM Parameter store from single file

 ## json to put in 'secrets_to_upload'